tearoom6/sync-sync/README.md

 Open the package settings.
 You can change the configs below:

-- [Whether or not to save secrets info] : You can avoid saving access token in the config file.
+- [Save secrets info] : You can avoid saving access token in the config file.
+- [Keep file path on importing] : You can keep already-synced file path on importing.

 ## Documents